How to Hire C++ Developers in 2026

 Show a real-ish C++ class that uses raw owning pointers instead of smart pointers, has a missing virtual destructor on a base class, and uses `int` for sizes (should be `size_t`).
 Strong candidates catch all three, explain the risk each poses, and suggest idiomatic fixes without being asked.

-C++ talent is scarce everywhere.
-Here is how the two approaches compare for most commercial projects:
+Hiring C++ developers is hard in every market, because the talent pool is small everywhere.
+Here is how the in-house and nearshore routes compare for most commercial projects:

 In-House Hiring